MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive\Remote Access] "GPOEnabled"="dword:00000001"

-If you disable or do not configure this setting and "Prevent users from syncing personal OneDrive accounts," users can use the fetch feature.
-For info about the end-user setting, see [Fetch files on your PC](https://support.office.com/article/70761550-519c-4d45-b780-5a613b2f8822).
+If you disable or do not configure this setting and [Prevent users from syncing personal OneDrive accounts](use-group-policy.md#DisablePersonalSync), users can use the fetch feature.
+For more info about this feature, see [Fetch files on your PC](https://support.office.com/article/70761550-519c-4d45-b780-5a613b2f8822).

-### Silently configure OneDrive using Windows 10 or domain credentials
+### Silently sign in users to the OneDrive sync client with their Windows credentials
 <a name="SilentAccountConfig"> </a>

 > [!IMPORTANT]
-> ADAL is now enabled automatically when use this policy or the registry key so you don't have to download and enable it separately.
+> ADAL is now enabled automatically when you enable this setting through Group Policy or by using the registry key, so you don't have to download and enable it separately.

 If you enable this setting, users who are signed in on the PC with the primary Windows account (the account used to join the PC to the domain) can set up the sync client without entering the credentials for the account.
 Users will still be shown OneDrive Setup so they can select folders to sync and change the location of their OneDrive folder.
 If a user is using the previous OneDrive for Business sync client (Groove.exe), the new sync client will attempt to take over syncing the user's OneDrive from the previous client and preserve the user's sync settings.
-This setting is frequently used together with "Set the maximum size of a user's OneDrive that can download automatically" on PCs that don't have Files On-Demand, and "Set the default location for the OneDrive folder."
+This setting is frequently used together with [Set the maximum size of a user's OneDrive that can download automatically](use-group-policy.md#DiskSpaceCheckThresholdMB) on PCs that don't have Files On-Demand, and [Set the default location for the OneDrive folder](use-group-policy.md#DefaultRootDir).

 Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"SilentAccountConfig"="dword:00000001"

-This policy can be used with DiskSpaceCheckThresholdMB as well as DefaultRootDir.

 For more info about this feature, see [Silently configure user accounts](use-silent-account-configuration.md).
 Please let us know if you have feedback on this feature or encounter any issues.
 Right-click the OneDrive icon in the notification area and click "Report a problem."
 Please tag any feedback with "SilentConfig" so that your feedback will be sent directly to engineers working on this feature.